MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 ### Severity: TBD

 - Provide usage Examples
-- Use the Notes section for detail on how the tool work
+- Use the Notes section for details on how the tool works
 - Should have help on every exported command (including parameter documentation)
-- Document the version of PowerShell that script was written for
+- Document the version of PowerShell that the script was written for
 - Indent your code
 - Avoid backticks